Tunisia's 60th Festival of Carthage 2026: A Record Summer Season

 Planning around the festival

-Tickets for individual Carthage Festival performances go on sale through the official website and at Tunis box offices.
-Demand for headline shows — typically regional music legends, classical ensembles and occasional international crossover acts — sells out quickly once headliners are announced.
+Tickets for individual performances go on sale through Teskerti.tn, Tunisia’s main online ticketing platform, and at Tunis box offices.
+Demand for headline shows - typically regional music legends, classical ensembles and occasional international crossover acts - sells out within days of going on sale.
 Accommodation in Tunis and along the coast between La Marsa and Sidi Bou Saïd fills fast during peak concert weekends; booking six to eight weeks in advance is advisable for July dates.

 The amphitheatre itself holds roughly 8,000 spectators.
 It is open-air and carved into a hillside, with stone seating throughout - bring something to sit on if your ticket is in the upper tiers.
 Evening temperatures in July average around 24–26°C, comfortable for the duration of most performances.